Bismillah Ar-Rahman Ir-Raheem (In the Name of Allah, The Most Merciful, The Most Beneficent)

 Summary

-Bottom line is that it doesn’t solve the problem of extremism to mislabel Salafi (or anyone) ‘Wahhabi’.
-Most Salafi, most Muslims, are peaceful.
-Extremist militants do exist among them but extremist militants have existed among Jamaat-e-Islami, Iqwan, Sufi, Shi’a, etc. and in all other non-Muslim faiths, even Buddhism.
-In all cases, most people (Muslims and those of the Salafi movement included) value peace and security and militants are very much a small minority.
-Triggers and variations in these groups and their numbers often are relative to the politics in the region or globe and governments asserting their interests.
+Most Salafis, like most Muslims, are peaceful.
+Extremist militants do exist among them, but extremist militants have existed among Jamaat-e-Islami, Ikhwan, Sufi, Shi’a, etc.—and in all other non-Muslim faiths, even Buddhism.
+In all cases, most people (Muslims and those of the Salafi movement included) value peace and security, and militants are very much a small minority.
+Triggers and variations in these groups and their numbers are often relative to the politics in the region or globe and governments asserting their interests.

 Long History of Islamic Art